mvcdigital/debbies-dogz/src/content/services/_index.md

   *Minimum two walks per week or one daycare.*
 boardingPrice: contact us for pricing
 boardingText: Boarding is offered to existing walking and day care clients.
-Dogs will receive two walks per day and relax in a homefrom- home environment.
+Dogs will receive two walks per day and relax in a home-from-home environment.
 Any dog spending over 7 nights boarding will also receive a professional bath and brush with Becky at Woof and Go Dog Grooming prior to being returned home.
 A trial night or weekend will be required at least one month prior to boarding